From Age Estimation to Age-Invariant Face Recognition: Generalized Age Feature Extraction Using Order-Enhanced Contrastive Learning: Experiments

 \subsubsection{Implementation Details}

 For fair comparison with other methods, we use ResNet-50 \cite{he2016deep} as the feature extractor for both age estimation and AIFR experiments.
-Fully connected layers of size 2048 are used to generate age and identity features for contrastive losses.
+Fully connected layers of size 2048 are used to generate age and identity features for contrastive objectives.
 During fine-tuning, an additional fully connected layer is added, with size 1 for age estimation or a size equal to the number of identities in the dataset for identity recognition.
 The batch size is set to 4,096 during pre-training and 512 during fine-tuning.
 For contrastive pre-training, we run 400 epochs for age estimation and 1,000 epochs for AIFR.
 After epoch 500 in AIFR, we gradually adjust $\lambda_{grl}$ using the following equation:

-where $t$ represents the training epoch, and $\gamma$ controls the growth rate of $\lambda_{grl}$, set to 10 for all AIFR experiments. $\lambda$ is set to 0.8 for all experiments.
+where $t$ represents the training epoch, and $\gamma$ controls the growth rate of $\lambda_{grl}$, and is empirically set to 10 for all AIFR experiments. $\lambda$ in Eq.
+(17) is empirically set to 0.8 for all experiments.
 Additionally, we use the LARS optimizer for multi-GPU training during pre-training and Stochastic Gradient Descent (SGD) for fine-tuning.